hqweay/MarkAll/README.md

 # mark-all

-> this is a project about mark operation that you can mark books, films...
+> this is a project built by electron-vue that help you to mark your life

 #### Build Setup